HOGENT-Web/csharp-ch-7-exercise-2/README.md

     - Add them to their cart
     - Place an order

-In this exercise we'll be focussing on setting-up a descent architecture and the back-end side of things.
+In this exercise we'll be focussing on setting-up a decent architecture and the back-end side of things.
 In the next chapter we'll implement the **U**ser **I**nterface using Blazor Web Assembly(WASM).

 ## Solution Structure
 - We've used `dotnet blazorwasm --hosted -o BogusStore` to generate the solution and added a few class libraries.